rchincha/project-stacker.github.io/docs/get_started/hello_stacker_image.md

 `hello-stacker`, the first key in the above YAML, builds an OCI image named __hello-stacker__.

-The `from` section defines that `hello-stacker` image builds on top of an existing image called `zothub.io/tools/busybox:stable`, and that the base image is of type `docker` downloaded from URL `docker://zothub.io/tools/busybox:stable`.
+The `from` section defines that `hello-stacker` image builds on an existing image called `zothub.io/tools/busybox:stable`, and the base image is of type `docker` downloaded from URL `docker://zothub.io/tools/busybox:stable`.

 The `run` section defines a build script.
-This script is executed on top of the ubuntu image's root file system, creates a file called `/hello-stacker-app/hello.sh`, and makes it executable.
+This script is executed on the ubuntu image's root file system and creates an executable file called `/hello-stacker-app/hello.sh`.

 `entrypoint` defines that `/hello-stacker-app/hello.sh` is executed as the `init` process on creating this container by a container runtime.